FrolicOrg/Website-Blog/data/authors/arihant.md

 github: https://github.com/frolicorg
 ---

-Frolic is an open source developer tool.
+Arihant is the co-founder of Frolic.